Human-Connection/Human-Connection/README.md

-# Human-Connection - GraphQL API - Prototype
+# Human-Connection - NITRO API

 > This Prototype tries to resolve the biggest hurdle of connecting
 > our services together.
 This is not possible in a sane way using